photoprism/photoprism-docs/docs/developer-guide/index.md

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other contributors, and discuss your ideas.
 Our [Code of Conduct](https://photoprism.app/code-of-conduct) explains the "dos and don’ts."

-!!! note ""
-    Please don't use GitHub Issues if you have a [general question](https://github.com/photoprism/photoprism/discussions), need help, or an issue has not (yet) been clearly identified.
-Before reporting a bug, try to [determine the cause of your problem](../getting-started/troubleshooting/index.md).
-    Thank you! 💐

 ## Reporting Bugs ##

 Before reporting a bug, please use our [Troubleshooting Checklists](../getting-started/troubleshooting/index.md)